Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 **Further Reading on Selections and Binding**: [How Selections Work](https://bost.ocks.org/mike/selection/), [Thinking With Joins](https://bost.ocks.org/mike/join/), and [The Original Three Little Circles Tutorial](https://bost.ocks.org/mike/circles/)

 ### Advanced Challenge, if you have extra time: Add Transition Effects
-Check out [the tutorial on Transitions](https://bost.ocks.org/mike/transition/), and see if you can transition from one state to another.
+Check out [this simple example of a transition](https://bl.ocks.org/d3noob/c3cbb8af554eb848d09ab97306bb5583), or [this thorough explanation of transitions](http://chimera.labs.oreilly.com/books/1230000000345/ch09.html#_transitions) and see if you can transition from one state to another.
 You probably want to have your code triggered by a button so you can see the transition happen.
-To add a button, add the following snippet to your script (not the html), then add all of the code we've written (plus your transitioning code) inside the `function myFunction()`
+To add a button, add the following snippet to your script (not the html), then add all of the code we've written (plus your transitioning code) inside the `function myFunction()`.

 ```JavaScript
     // use d3 to add a new button in the body